 Hooray!
 Another All-Clad pan saved.

-We should also note that All-Clad offers a lifetime warranty on their products, however burned pans are not included.
-But in the rare even that you feel your All-Clad cookware piece has a manufacturing defect, feel free to contact us at MetroKitchen or find us on Twitter!
+We should also note that All-Clad offers a lifetime warranty on their products, however, burned pans are not included.
+But in the rare event that you feel your All-Clad cookware piece has a manufacturing defect, feel free to contact us at MetroKitchen or find us on Twitter!